Second order reduced model via incremental projection for Navier Stokes: The Numerical Results

 \section{The Numerical Results}

 In this section, we present some numerical results for the BDF2 time-splitting scheme introduced and analyzed in the previous section.
-In order to evaluate the accuracy of the ROM, we show two numerical experiments with Dirichlet boundary conditions.
+In order to evaluate the accuracy of the full-order discretization and the performance of the ROM, we show three numerical experiments with Dirichlet boundary conditions.

 First, we verify the precision of the numerical scheme by using a solution with relatively high regularity.
-Then, we have consider this solution in order to generate the snapshots to construct the corresponding reduced order model, and analyze its behaviour with different numbers of POD modes.
-Finally, we demonstrate some reliable results through a classic benchmark text, i.e. lid driven cavity flow.
+Next, we consider a Stokes problem in which the forcing term is chosen so that the solution exhibits reduced regularity.
+Although no exact solution is available in this case, this test allows us to evaluate the behaviour and robustness of the ROM under low-regularity conditions.
+Finally, we demonstrate some reliable results through a classical benchmark text, i.e. the lid driven cavity flow.